arkin0x/cyberspace/readme.md

 - Kind 1 "notes" are addressed by simhashing the content of the event to obtain a 256-bit hash, which can be embedded into X, Y, and Z coordinates.
 This is referred to as a semantic coordinate because there is a relationship between the coordinate and the meaning of the event.
 - Constructs are kind 331 events.
 The construct event ID, a 256-bit hash, can be embedded into X, Y, and Z coordinates.
-- Operators' home coordinate is derived from their 256-bit pubkey which can be embedded into X, Y, and Z coordinates.
+- Avatar's home coordinate is derived from their 256-bit pubkey which can be embedded into X, Y, and Z coordinates.
-- Operators that have a kind 0 with a valid NIP-05 will have their home coordinate addressed to the semantic coordinate of their NIP-05 identifier (e.x. the embedded simhash of arkinox@arkinox.tech)
+- Avatars that have a kind 0 with a valid NIP-05 will have their home coordinate addressed to the semantic coordinate of their NIP-05 identifier (e.x. the embedded simhash of arkinox@arkinox.tech)

 Below are the initial actions defined for cyberspace.
 The basis for these actions lies in the fundamental property of finite spatial dimension.
 Where there are spatial dimensions, movement is required.
 When space is finite, space will be contested.
 To contest space, there must be tools for applying thermodynamic energy to constrain or influence the movement of opposition.
 Likewise, there must be tools to resist the application of thermodynamic force.
 We also need tools to communicate and build.
 The inspiration for these actions comes from nature.